Dr Kathleen Young_coaching_logo_Asset 1

 We’ll meet weekly on Zoom to explore foundational concepts of neurodivergence and what those actually mean for your parenting.
 You’ll leave with a clearer understanding of your child, realistic strategies to try at home, and a community of parents who understand because they are navigating many of the same challenges.

-Weekly live sessions on Zoom (recordings available if you can’t attend live) **Space is limited to 12 families per group.
+6 weekly live sessions on Zoom (recordings available if you can’t attend live)

 Enter your name and email to be the first to know when our program opens.